Show Me What You Can Do: Capability Calibration on Reachable Workspace for Human-Robot Collaboration: Conclusion

 \section{Conclusion}

-In this paper, we propose an expressive robot motion planning algorithm, REMP, which can efficiently calibrate the robot's reachability with the user.
-We integrate human belief into the cost function of our optimization problem and accommodate human belief update in our trajectory generation.
-We validated the advantage of our algorithm with simulation and an online user study using three robots.
+We have proposed an expressive robot motion planning algorithm, \ac{remp}, which can generate informative trajectories by integrate human belief update into trajectory optimization.
+Our experiments show that our approach can efficiently calibrate a user's perception of a robot's reachability and consequently improve human-robot collaboration.

-Note that we mainly focused on the robot's spatial reachability in this work, as reaching is one of the most basic tasks in human-robot interaction.
-Understanding reachability would greatly help users understand more complex robot capacities.
-Nevertheless, REMP can be combined with other approaches to facilitate the understanding of a robot’s different capabilities.
-We view our work as a successful first step towards a more general capability calibration setting.
-For future work, we intend to explore online capability calibration during the collaboration process.
-Another promising direction is to develop multi-modal demonstrations, including gestures, gazes and verbal communication \cite{breazeal2005effects, thomaz2016computational, romat2016natural}.
+In this work, we focused on the robot's spatial reachability.
+As reaching is one of the most basic tasks in human-robot interaction, we believe understanding reachability would greatly help users understand robot capacities in more complex tasks.
+Thus we view our work as a successful first step towards a more general capability calibration setting.
+In the future, it is possible to extend \ac{remp} for other capabilities.
+Our current work treats predictability and reliability as separate measures from trust.
+Considering the multidimensional nature of trust, better instruments can be used for a more comprehensive trust measure \cite{malle2021multidimensional}.
+Also, due to online experiment constraints, we only investigated the reachability calibration problem on a 2D plane.
+We intend to generalize our algorithm to 3D environment in future work.